Skip to main content

 Before you start

-Note: Each question can have up to 3 conditions and can only check for one specific value.
+Note: Each question can have up to 3 conditions.

-2. Click +Add New to create the question you want to show or hide.
-This can be any question type.
+2. Add the question you want to show or hide

-Note: If Add Condition+ is greyed out, the previous question isn't one of the supported types.
+Note: If Manage Condition is greyed out, the previous question isn't a supported trigger type.

 Important: Values need to match the answer choice exactly as it appears in your trigger question.
 You can only enter one value per condition.

-To show a question based on multiple answer choices, click Add Condition again and set up another condition.
-You can add up to 3 conditions per question.
+To show a question based on more than one answer, click Manage Condition again and add another condition.
+You can add up to 3 per question.

 Operators control how the condition checks the answer.